 Kathryn has reported from all over the Americas, Asia and Europe and has interviewed prime ministers and penguin experts, CEOs and central bank governors, artists and asset managers, and one NASA rocket scientist.

-Kathryn also writes and and edits white papers, articles, newsletters, blogs and other web content for Fortune 500 companies as well as book and catalog essays for artists and galleries.
+Kathryn also writes and and edits white papers, articles, newsletters, blogs and other web content for Fortune 500 companies and works as a website copywriter and copyeditor for major corporations.
+She has also contributed book and catalog essays for artists and galleries.

-She has been freelancing from New York for the last 12 years and has a degree in English Language and Literature from Somerville College, Oxford University.
+She has been freelancing from New York for the last 13 years and has a degree in English Language and Literature from Somerville College, Oxford University.